mikrosk/led_blur/README.txt

 The demo uses a CPU-only mod player so that's not exactly helping performance-wise.
 On the other hand, this demo is fully system and GEM
-compliant: it runs in a window, too! (if you want to run it fullscreen under FreeMiNT, make sure that "SDL_VIDEODRIVER" environment variable is set to "xbios").
+compliant: it runs in a window, too! (if you want to run it fullscreen under FreeMiNT, make sure that "SDL_VIDEODRIVER" environment variable is not set to "gem").

 Use '-h' command line parameter for list of available options.